tomdemeyere/tomdemeyere.github.io/_posts/2024-03-22--workflows-manager-for-dft.md

 related_posts: false
 ---

-A few weeks ago I posted my [first blog post](https://tomdemeyere.github.io/blog/2024/quacc-espresso/) where I explained how to use the new Quantum Accelerator (Quacc) package to run DFT calculations with Quantum Espresso.
+A few weeks ago I posted my [first blog post](https://tomdemeyere.github.io/blog/2024/quacc-espresso/) where I explained how to use the new [Quantum Accelerator (Quacc)](https://github.com/Quantum-Accelerators/quacc/) package to run DFT calculations with Quantum Espresso.
+Quacc allows you to link your favorite DFT code to a workflow manager.
 In this blog post, I will show you how to use Quacc in combination with the Parsl workflow engine to create concurrent workflows for DFT calculations.
 This will allow you to run multiple calculations concurrently on your local machine or on a high-performance computing cluster.

 ### Quacc & Parsl tutorial